ethereum-optimism/specs/specs/protocol/derivation.md

 format](./fjord/derivation.md#brotli-channel-compression) to support alternate compression algorithms.

-In the future this channel identification feature also allows the [batcher][g-batcher] to employ multiple signers (private keys) to submit one or multiple channels in parallel.
-This may help to alleviate issues where, because of transaction nonce values affecting the L1 tx-pool and thus inclusion: multiple transactions made by the same signer are stuck waiting on the inclusion of a previous transaction.

 When decompressing a channel, we limit the amount of decompressed data to `MAX_RLP_BYTES_PER_CHANNEL` (defined in the [Protocol Parameters table](#protocol-parameters)), in order to avoid "zip-bomb" types of attack (where a small compressed input decompresses to a humongous amount of data).